finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 add_business_days_to_date_request = {"businessDayOffset":5,"holidayCodes":["GBP"],"startDate":"2020-02-10T00:00:00.0000000+00:00"} # AddBusinessDaysToDateRequest | Request Details: start date, number of days to add (which can be negative, but not zero), calendar codes and optionally an AsAt date for searching the calendar store

     try:
-        # [EXPERIMENTAL] Adds the requested number of Business Days to the provided date.
+        # [EXPERIMENTAL] AddBusinessDaysToDate: Adds the requested number of Business Days to the provided date.
         api_response = api_instance.add_business_days_to_date(scope, add_business_days_to_date_request)
         pprint(api_response)
     except ApiException as e: